 All students enrolled in the program are required to participate in the exchange of applied massage techniques in a supervised and professional setting.
-Participation in the student-operated massage clinic allows students to gain experience in the profession while under supervision of an Instructor.
+Participation in the student-operated massage clinic allows students to gain experience in the profession while under instructor supervision.

-Included in the Associate Degree program are academic courses in communication (English composition, speech), quantitative reasoning (math) and social sciences (psychology, sociology) that provide knowledge and abilities upon which technical skills are built and personal development enhanced.
+Included in the Associate Degree program are academic courses in communication (English composition, speech), quantitative reasoning (math) and social sciences (psychology, sociology) that provide knowledge and abilities that enhance personal development and serve as a foundation for technical skills.
 These classes are offered at various times outside the regular Massage program hours.

-A Washington State Patrol background check will be conducted to screen for prior convictions prior to State licensing.
+Employability Requirement: Graduates are able to apply for licensure from Washington after passing either the National Certification Examination or Federation of State Massage Board Examination.
+State requirements include completion of a minimum 500-hour program, pass the exam, and apply for licensure.
+A Washington State Patrol background check will be conducted to screen for prior convictions prior to state licensing.
 Persons with some types of criminal convictions may not be eligible for licensure.

-Prerequisites: A medical statement of health status from a primary care provider stating the student is able to safely participate in all aspects of the class is required to enter the program.
-That statement must be submitted to the Instructor on the first day of class.
+Prerequisites: A medical statement of health status from a primary care provider stating that the student is able to safely participate in all aspects of the class is required to enter the program.
+That statement must be submitted to the instructor on the first day of class.

-Potential students entering the program must test at college level in reading on the COMPASS Assessment test or have completed English 94.
-Documentation of training in standard first aid and CPR and a four-hour HIV/AIDS/Blood-borne pathogens class, and a Washington State Patrol background check is required to progress to the second quarter.
+Potential students entering the program must test at college level in reading on the COMPASS or have completed English 94.
+Students must also have documentation of training in standard first aid and CPR and a four-hour HIV/AIDS/blood-borne pathogens class.
+A Washington State Patrol background check is required to progress to the second quarter.
 Some results from the background check may prevent individuals from participating in certain classes.